Most small-business owners know the frustration of spending more time than they want or should

 on the business of their business,” says Yager.

-But when does it make sense to hire a PEO?
+But when does it make sense to hire a PEO (Professional Employer Organization)?
 While PEOs aren’t for every company, those that

 do use them can often offer better benefit packages and thus hire better talent, says Ed Vargas,